 As you can see it is a very straightforward process.
 With world travel severely hampered now you can make Barbados your home for the next 12 months and enjoy this paradise island with its friendly people.
 You can experience the digital nomad lifestyle and enjoy some vacation time at the more than 80 pristine white-sand beaches with a total length of 110 km.

 Barbados has done a great job in keeping the spread of the coronavirus under control.
-As of the time of writing you need to quarantine for 5 days and have 2 negative PCR test.
+As of the time of writing, you need to quarantine for 5 days and have 2 negative PCR tests.